Preamble

 Assignments

 There are three homework-type assignments and one final project.
-(See the Grading Standards section to learn what percentage of your final grade each is worth.)
+(See the Grading section to better understand what percentage of your final grade each is worth.)

 Grading